intel/dffml/docs/concepts/index.rst

 A ``Model`` could be any implementation of a machine learning algorithm.

-By wrapping various implementations of machine learning algorithms in DFFMLs API, applications using DFFML via its Python library interface, command line interface (, or coming soon its HTTP interface), can benefit from them being wrapped in a similar design pattern.
-This means that switching from a model implementing with one major framework to another is painless.
+By wrapping various implementations of machine learning algorithms in DFFML's API, applications using DFFML via its Python library interface, command line interface, or HTTP interface, can benefit from them being wrapped in a similar design pattern.
+This means that switching from a model implemented with one major framework to another is painless.

 .. _intro_data_flow: